aisha-x/THM/Challenges/OhSINT/OhSINT.md

 --------------
 5- What is the SSID of the WAP he connected to?

-if you zoom in the hit mark you will find the SSID
+if you zoom in on the hit mark you will find the SSID

 Ans: ***UnileverWiFi***